When you fire up a new ad campaign on Facebook, what’s your first move?

 To build the chatbot that responds to users clicking your Facebook ads, we’ll use the visual chatbot builder.

 If you’re looking for a closer step-by-step of how to build a Facebook Messenger chatbot, start here.
+Then, check out some of the best Facebook Messenger ad examples of all time to get an idea for how to use Messenger for business.

 You’re going to create a new page within a new or existing group, and use the widgets to add content to your page.